The Steamboat Institute

-The Steamboat Institute is a conservative nonprofit organization located in Steamboat Springs, Colorado.
+The Steamboat Institute is a conservative 501(c)(3) nonprofit educational institution located in Steamboat Springs, Colorado.
 It was founded in 2008 by Rick and Jennifer Schubert-Akin.
 The organization's stated mission is to "promote America's first principles and inspire active involvement in the defense of liberty."
+Among its stated principles are individual rights and responsibilities, limited taxation and fiscal responsibility, free market capitalism, limited government, and a strong national defense.
 The Steamboat Institute sponsors an annual conference.
 Speakers have included former United States Secretary of the Interior Ryan Zinke.
 The organization also awards an annual journalism fellowship named in honor of Tony Blankley.

 According to DeSmog, the organization "has regularly provided a platform for climate change deniers and fossil fuel proponents to spread their messages."